-The word Unobservant (Adjective) describes someone who fails to notice things, lacks attention to detail, or is not mindful of their surroundings.
+The word Unobservant (Adjective) describes someone who does not notice what is happening around them or who misses important details.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Unobservant correctly in sentences.

 Unobservant Explained in Depth